axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-gods.markdown

 ---

 <div style='display:none; '>
  Supreme-God religions are Fiat.
-Gods for the forces of nature makes sense to a certain extent, but a Supreme God is not related to forces of nature.
-It is a centralization move.
+Gods for the forces of nature makes sense to a certain extent, but a Supreme God is not related to forces of nature, it is pure move towards centralization.
 </div>

 <h1></h1>